 Delia Coffey (1922) joined the Presentation Sisters in New York.
 After receiving a M. A. in Mathematics from Fordham University she taught in many different schools which are staffed by the Presentation Sisters.
-Her students won many awards as a result of her excellent teaching.
-Many of her students won scholarships and are now enjoying their professional careers as mathematicians.
+Her students won many awards and scholarships as a result of her excellent teaching and are now enjoying their professional careers as mathematicians.
 She also received grants for research in the field of mathematics.
 Besides her many activities, she also found time in teaching “The Native American Indians”.

 John Walsh (1924) studied for the priesthood in All Hallows College, Dublin.
 He was ordained in the Church of the Assumption, Athenry in 1935 for the Diocese of Middlesborough.
 Since then he has served in different parts of the Diocese and is presently retired.